Psychological abuse: Abuse in the workplace

-Within the elderly
+Abuse of the elderly

 Elderly who have suffered psychological abuse have been found to experience similar outcomes as other population groups such as depression, anxiety, feelings of isolation and neglect, and powerlessness.
 One study examined 355 Chinese elderly participants (60 and older) and found that 75% of reported abusers were grown-up children of the elderly.
 Within this study, these individuals suffered outcomes from the abuse, specifically verbal abuse which contributed to their psychological distress.

 Prevention

 In intimate relationships

 Recognition of abuse is the first step to prevention.
 It is often difficult for abuse victims to acknowledge their situation and to seek help.
 For those who do seek help, research has shown that people who participate in an intimate partner violence prevention program report less psychological aggression toward their targets of psychological abuse, and reported victimization from psychological abuse decreased over time for the treatment group.

-There are non-profit organizations that provide support and prevention services.
+There are non-profit organizations that provide support and prevention services such as the National Domestic Violence Hotline, The Salvation Army, and Benefits.gov.

 In the family

 Child abuse in the sole form of emotional/psychological maltreatment is often the most difficult to identify and prevent, as government organizations, such as Child Protective Services in the US, is often the only method of intervention, and the institute "must have demonstrable evidence that harm to a child has been done before they can intervene.
-And, since emotional abuse doesn't result in physical evidence such as bruising or malnutrition, it can be very hard to diagnose."
+Due to this a lot of victims may stay in the care of their abuser.
+Since emotional abuse doesn't result in physical evidence such as bruising or malnutrition, it can be very hard to diagnose."
 Some researchers have, however, begun to develop methods to diagnose and treat such abuse, including the ability to: identify risk factors, provide resources to victims and their families, and ask appropriate questions to help identify the abuse.